 "I'm pretty sure I can manage to keep a secret."

 "Alpha Team is focused on defeating NihilCorp, who want to the see the end of the world through chaos caused by strange artifacts," Amanda began, straightening herself in her seat, "Beta Team goes a step further.
 We..." she looked for the correct words, "we find ways to speak or interact with the users of these artifacts.
-Perhaps even there creators."
+Perhaps even their creators."

 "Lot of ghost talk then?"
 Han asked, less sarcastic about it.